What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-The appointment of an Audit Board and an external Auditor is mandatory for (i) Corporations listed on a stock exchange, and (ii) for Corporations (without a sole shareholder which adopts this same audit structure) if two of the following limits are exceeded (for two consecutive years): total balance sheet €20,000,000; / Net turnover €40,000,000; / average number of employees 250.
+The appointment of an Audit Board and an external Auditor is mandatory for (i) Corporations listed on a stock exchange, and (ii) for Corporations (without a sole shareholder which adopts such audit structure) if two (2) of the following limits are exceeded (for two (2) consecutive years): (i) Total balance sheet €20,000,000; (ii) net turnover €40,000,000; and (iii) average number of employees equals at least 250.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The appointment of a Company Secretary (Secretário) is not mandatory unless in case of a stock exchange listed Corporation.
+The appointment of a Company Secretary (Secretário) is not mandatory except for a stock exchange listed Corporation.

-The secretary shall, among other acts, act as secretary of the meetings of Corporate Bodies (Órgãos Sociais), prepare the minutes, record the Company’s books, and certify signatures and copies of the Company’s documents.
+The secretary, among other duties, acts as secretary of the meetings of Corporate Bodies (Órgãos Sociais), prepares the minutes, records the Company's books, and certifies signatures and copies of the Company's documents.

-No residency requirements exist but all members of corporate bodies must obtain their own taxpayer number.
+No residency requirements exist but all members of corporate bodies must obtain their own Portuguese taxpayer number and, if the country of residence of the referred members is outside the European Union, the appointment of a tax representative in Portugal will also be required.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?